When you need to strip whitespace from a JavaScript string

 console.log(trimStr); // "HelloWorld!"

-method that uses a regular expression to search whitespaces and replace them with empty string(''
+method and pass a regular expression to search whitespace characters and replace them with an empty string(''

 ).